Intermediate: Automotive Software & Electronics Boot Camp

 Pre-Requisite: Automotive Software & Electronics Fundamentals Boot Camp

-As FutureTech continues to monitor how the automotive service and diagnostic market is speeding into more advanced electronic systems and S/W controls, and these changes will challenge Automotive Instructors and Technicians in creating new solutions and techniques in service and diagnosing advanced automotive systems.
+As FutureTech continues to monitor how the automotive service and diagnostic market is speeding into more advanced electronic systems and S/W controls, these changes will challenge Automotive Instructors and Technicians in creating new solutions and techniques in service and diagnosing advanced automotive systems.
 Additionally, it is equally important that those professionals working with advanced automotive systems understand HOW to work with them.
 This course contains lecture with significant hands-on project content in electronics, S/W, and F/W that will make for the perfect learning environment!
 As with the Part 1 course, this course will use integrated circuits, electronic components, and the popular Arduino MC.
-Participants will have exposure to more advanced MC, electronics, data acquisition, and communications systems for the purposes of building new H/W, F/W, & S/W knowledge and tools that can be used directly with automotive systems.
+Course participants will have exposure to more advanced MC, electronics, data acquisition, and communications systems for the purposes of building new H/W, F/W, & S/W knowledge and tools that can be used directly with automotive systems.
 Here is the course outline that lists what topics will be covered in the Part 2 Automotive Software & Electronics Systems Boot Camp Course:

 - This class is a fun and highly interactive environment!